riatzukiza/riatzukiza.github.io/kanban/blocked.md

   - These two tickets may need to be worked on at the same time or merged into one.
   - Start by working on reverse navigation home using only the inverse of the existing field.
   - If agents cannot make it home, the ticket is blocked and we start work on this one.

+# ground tiles

+The ground needs to have different characteristics at different points, and different colorings.
+Some spots need to be easier to walk on, others need to be very hard to walk on.

+## Requirements

+- There is a matrix of tiles that are rendered to the screen
+- Tiles have variable characteristics
+- Tiles correspond to more than one coordinate point (They are larger than 1x1)

+## Blockers

+- camera
+  - While not really a blocker, I would prefer to have a camera ready before this.